Skip to main content

 By Marg Powell, Specialist Library Technician, Metadata Services | 2 March 2015

 One of the challenges during the First World War lay with the transport of wounded men across desert conditions - no ordinary wheeled vehicles would do the job.
+With characteristic initiative the transport section of the 2nd Light Horse Field Ambulance came up with a Sand Sledge.

-Constructed using a sheet of galvanised iron with the front bent to 45 degrees, with a floor made of a rectangle of timber bolted to it, which could hold a stretcher.
+Constructed using a sheet of galvanised iron with the front bent to 45 degrees, with a floor made of a rectangle of timber bolted to it which could hold a stretcher.
 It had a swingle bar attached so that it could be harnessed to a willing beast.

 " ... a quiet old horse was fetched out and harnessed to the contraption.
 All the time he was being yoked up he was looking back curiously at the strange affair they were hitching behind him and showing every sign of nervousness.
 He started off all right across a patch of sand, but presently came to a bit of gravel on which the iron made a horrible scraping noise.
 That ended it - he went through the camp like a cat with a kettle tied to its tail - and was last seen going through the A.S.C. cookhouse with the sleigh trailing straight out in the air behind him ... "